Support for Care Leavers at La Trobe

 - There are many other scholarships (La Trobe specific and external opportunities) listed on our website.
 Don’t forget to have a look through what’s available, and advise where possible that you spent time in out-of-home care.

-- Some financial assistance is available related to specific areas of your study, including Work Help Employment Grants to assist during placements, and grants should you choose to undertake part of your study overseas.
+- Some financial assistance is available related to specific areas of your study, including ASSC and SHE Employment Grants to assist during placements, and grants should you choose to undertake part of your study overseas.

 - There is a range of financial support information and services available to help support students experiencing financial difficulties.